thingsoninternet/4zerobox-lorawan/readme.md

 4 - Create a new project and insert the link to this repo into the field "Clone from GitHub" More info here: https://docs.zerynth.com/latest/official/core.zerynth.docs/gettingstarted/docs/index.html#develop-your-first-zerynth-project

-5 - Edit the code with the OTAA credentials you can find on ResIoT portal.
+5 - Edit the code with the OTAA credentials you can generate on ResIoT portal, as per the following specifications:

+DEV EUI: 8 bytes unique string per device, format is 16 hexadecimal characters APP EUI: 8 bytes string per device, format is 16 hexadecimal characters APP KEY: 16 bytes string per device, format is 32 hexadecimal characters

+Add them to the main.py file (line 10):

+# insert OTAA credentials here

+deveui = ''

+appeui = ''

+appkey = ''

 6 - Verify and uplink the code.
 More info here: https://docs.zerynth.com/latest/official/core.zerynth.docs/gettingstarted/docs/index.html#verify-and-uplink-a-zerynth-project